Working to deliver a more employee-centric supply chain

-Early in the pandemic, world leaders publicly recognized and acknowledged the essential work being done by logistics workers, designating them as “critical infrastructure workers”, “key workers” or “second line of defense”.
+Early in the pandemic, world leaders publicly recognized and acknowledged the essential work being done by logistics / supply chain workers, designating them as “critical infrastructure workers”, “key workers” or “second line of defense”.
 Unexpected heroes of the global crisis, many of them were also propelled into the media spotlight.

 Some companies raced to acknowledge that fact, and to reward their staff, giving out special cash bonuses.
 Yet the sudden limelight should not overshadow the key challenges facing the logistics workforce, in a context of growing pressure and gig economy.
 The pandemic has accelerated changes around the world by driving a massive switch to digital and omnichannel, propelling growth in delivery, transportation, and warehouse jobs.
 However, the consulting firm McKinsey & Company predicts1 that the very nature of the jobs will have to change as well.
 According to its global survey of chief human-resource officers, “The vast majority of CHROs said they were eager to shift to a model we have come to call ‘back to human.’
 The COVID-19 pandemic—which accelerated employee demands on HR to meet physical and mental health needs, as well as intensified moral concerns about a company’s overall impact on society lent urgency to their view that some core human element has been lost in all these technological advancements.”2